KAN/H: Kolmogorov-Arnold Network using Haar-like bases: Proposed method

 The proposed method works even without skip connections.
 Also, simple skip connections such as Leaky ReLU can be obtained by just adjusting the initial coefficients when using fixed-point number inputs.
 Our preliminary experiments suggest linear skip connections work better than no skip connections when using floating-point number inputs.

-Unlike \cite{liu2025kan}, our proposed method does not require change in the basis set while training.
+Unlike \cite{liu2025kan}, our proposed method does not require changing the basis set during training.
 By using the floating-point expression directly, our method does not require changes in the basis set like grid update of \cite{liu2025kan}.
-Moreover, by using the basis system having both local and global bases, our method does not require changes in the basis set like grid extension of\cite{liu2025kan}.
+Moreover, by using a basis system that has both local and global bases, our method does not require changes in the basis set like the grid extension in \cite{liu2025kan}.

-Although the memory consumption of our method increases as the learning proceeds, it can predictably be limited by the precision in digits.
-By choosing the precision adequately based on the memory size of the computer, our method can learn forever.
+Although the memory consumption of our method increases as learning proceeds, it can be predictably bounded by the numeric precision.
+By choosing the precision based on available memory, our method can continue training indefinitely.